katmathematics/STAT-172-Project-1/README.md

     1. Go to the U.S. Energy Information Administration's Hourly Electric Grid Monitor Dashboard and click the "Download Data" button
     2. Select the "Six-Month Files" tab at the top.
 You should now see a screen with a bunch of tabs for years, and links to download .csv files for "balance" "interchange" or "subregion"
     3. Go through each year and download any .csv files labeled as "interchange"
-    4. After downloading the interchange files for all available years, go over to where the repository is downloaded and create a new folder titled __"eia_data"__ under __"data/web_data/"__
+    4. After downloading the interchange files for all available years, go over to where the repository is installed and create a new folder titled __"eia_data"__ under __"data/web_data/"__
     5. Inside the __"eia_data"__ folder, create a folder titled __"interchange"__
     6. Move all of the downloaded interchange .csv files into the new "interchange_data" folder.
 The project should now have access to the data utilized for interchange forecasting.